Frank Evers (Gaelic footballer)

-Francis Anthony Evers (27 August 1934 – 5 October 2025) was an Irish Gaelic footballer who played for the Galway county team in the 1950s and early 1960s.
+Francis Anthony Evers Jr. (27 August 1934 – 5 October 2025), known as Frank Evers, was an Irish Gaelic footballer who played for the Galway county team in the 1950s and early 1960s.
 He played his last game for Galway in 1962.

 Career

 Evers was a native of Menlough, County Galway.
 He started at the Senior National level in 1952, when he was only 18 years old.
 Called a "towering figure of a man" and a "marvellous Croke Park man" by his colleague Jack Mahon, he also formed a famous centrefield partnership with Mattie McDonagh.
-He played for Westmeath Seniors in the League of 1952-53 and transferred to his native County Galway in 1953.
+He played for Westmeath Seniors in the League of 1952–53 and transferred to his native County Galway in 1953.

 He won an All-Ireland Senior Football Championship with Galway in 1956, when Galway defeated Cork, and a Runners-up Shield in 1959, when Galway were defeated by Kerry in the 1959 final.
 He won six Connacht Senior Medals (1954 and 1956–1960), when he played in all five Connacht Finals.
 He was a member of Westmeath Minor team who won the 1952 Leinster Minor Championship, beaten in the All-Ireland Minor Football semi-final by Cavan.
 Evers's native county, Galway, won the All Ireland Minor football Final in 1952.

-Evers was a member of Franciscan college Multyfarnham's senior football team that won the Leinster senior football Colleges Championship in 1952, defeating St. Mels in the Leinster Final.
+Evers was a member of the Franciscan College at Multyfarnham's senior football team that won the Leinster senior football Colleges Championship in 1952, defeating St. Mels in the Leinster Final.
 Evers was selected for the Leinster Senior Colleges in 1951 and 52, was selected on three occasions for the Ireland Selections to play the Irish Universities.
+He was also selected for Connacht Senior Football teams, in the Railway Cup Competition and won Railway Cup Medals on two occasions.
+He won a Football National League medal in 1957, qualifying for a trip to New York City and played in the St. Brendan's Cup Final that year in the old Polo Grounds (in New York, USA).
+Evers won a Galway Senior Championship Medal with Tuam Stars in 1962.
+He played with Galway in 1958 in London's Wembley Stadium, in the inaugural Whit Weekend Games.